biomejs/biome/website/src/content/docs/linter/rules/use-export-type.md

 This rule is part of the [nursery](/linter/rules/#nursery) group.
 :::

-Promotes the use of `export type` for type-only types.
+Promotes the use of `export type` for types.

-_TypeScript_ allows specifying a `type` keyword on an `export` to indicate that the `export` doesn't exist at runtime.
+_TypeScript_ allows specifying a `type` marker on an `export` to indicate that the `export` doesn't exist at runtime.
 This allows transpilers to safely drop exports of types without looking for their definition.

+The rule ensures that types are exported using a type-only `export`.
+It also groups inline type exports into a grouped `export type`.

 ## Examples